 - Some categories of volunteer (see below) - Visitors to the school (e.g. children's relatives or other visitors attending a sports day).
-Heads should use their professional judgement about the need to escort or supervise visitors19 (however note that visitors to boarding accommodation must be kept under sufficient staff supervision to prevent them from gaining substantial unsupervised access to boarders or their accommodation)

-- Building and other similar contractors attending school who come onto site only to carry out emergency repairs or service equipment and who are not left unsupervised (health and safety reasons do not allow pupils in areas where builders are working and therefore builders should generally have little opportunity for contact with pupils).
-However the school should ensure arrangements with the contractors are in place to make sure any workers potentially coming into contact with children have appropriate checks and/or are appropriately supervised at all times.
+Heads/Principals should use their professional judgement about the need to escort or supervise visitors. - Building and other similar contractors attending school who come onto site only to carry out emergency repairs or service equipment and who are not left unsupervised (health and safety reasons do not allow pupils in areas where builders are working and therefore builders should generally have little opportunity for contact with pupils).
+However, the school should ensure arrangements with the contractors are in place to make sure any workers potentially coming into contact with children have appropriate checks and/or are appropriately supervised at all times.
 (For further information on contractors see below) - In certain circumstances, secondary pupils undertaking voluntary work experience with younger pupils in the school (or another school) see below for further details.
-Sixth formers from age 16 undertaking paid work with children must be DBS checked - People on site before/after school hours when pupils are not present e.g. members of the public attending groups using the school as hired premises20 - Students (pupils) aged eighteen or over studying as pupils - Existing regular volunteers continuing with old duties
+Sixth formers from age 16 undertaking paid work with children must be DBS checked - People on site before/after school hours when pupils are not present e.g. members of the public attending groups using the school as hired premises18 - Students (pupils) aged eighteen or over studying as pupils - Existing regular volunteers continuing with old duties